by J.P.J. Fox

 Brad went along.
 He bought a dark beard and some bronze makeup with his own money, while Justin’s mom was distracted helping her son assemble a 1940s gangster look.

 Another day, while his mom stopped at the butcher, Brad slipped into a drugstore and bought ten slim freezer packs.
-When Halloween drew near, he snagged his father’s fishing vest and mom’s pressure cooker, hoping neither would be discovered missing.
+When Halloween drew near, he snagged his father’s fishing vest and mom’s pressure cooker, hoping neither would be discovered missing while he borrowed them.
 He stashed his costume supplies in the garage at Justin’s house.